 American White Oak Flooring

-Traditional white oak wide plank wood flooring, brilliant in every way.
-Smooth surface, brushed or original rustic faces combined with fresh color tones then finished with a variety of sheen levels.
+Traditional white oak wide plank wood flooring is a brilliant flooring option.
+Smooth surface, brushed or original rustic faces are combined with fresh color tones and then finished with a variety of sheen levels.
 The sapwood is lighter than the heartwood, which is a light tan to yellow-brown.
-White oak is usually straight grained, but can be often irregular or cross-grained.
-White oak has a slightly less coarse texture than red oak and has been widely used throughout history as a cornerstone wood for most any application.
+White oak is usually straight grained with fewer seams, but can be often irregular or cross-grained.
+Ithas a slightly less coarse texture than red oak and has been widely used throughout history as a cornerstone wood for most any application.
 White oak is the wood of choice for barrel cooperage for distilleries throughout history.

-If you have any questions about our American White Oak Flooring, please don’t hesitate to contact us.
+Reach out to our team if you have any questions about our American White Oak Flooring.

 Shop American White Oak Flooring Products